The Voice (American TV series) season 28: Knockouts

 Zac Brown served as mega mentor for Teams Bublé and Snoop, and Joe Walsh served as mega mentor for Teams Niall and Reba.

-The third stage of the show, the knockouts, began airing on October 27, directly following the conclusion of the battles.
+The third stage of the show, the knockouts, aired from October 27, 2025, directly following the conclusion of the battles, to November 24, 2025, consisting of episodes 10 through 14.
 Zac Brown served as mega mentor for Teams Bublé and Snoop, while Joe Walsh served as mega mentor for Teams Niall and Reba.
 In the round, each coach groups two of their artists in a singing match.
 The artists themselves will select the song they will sing in the round, and then their coach selects one of them to advance to the playoffs.
 This season, there are no saves or steals, which marks the first time since the fourth season that no steals are in the Knockouts.
 Instead, this season introduces the "Mic Drop" button that each coach can use on one of their artists.
 The four recipients will be voted on by the public and the one with the most votes will perform at the Rose Parade on New Years Day 2026.
 Each coach will take four artists through at the end of the round, making a total of 16 artists advancing to the Playoffs.